 A package of measures is needed to instil in an organisation, including leaders who set a good example to their staff.

 Practical solutions for organisations seeking to promote and encourage integrity.
 This research briefing summarises a major research project considering how organisations can encourage integrity.
-A hard copy of the Real integrity briefing is available from ICAEW shop.

 Practical solutions for organisations seeking to promote and encourage integrity.
 This research report looks at the meaning of integrity and how it can be promoted in organisations.
-A hard copy of the Real integrity report (£20) is available from ICAEW shop.

 Aims to encourage debate about the importance of integrity in the accountancy profession and business.
 It encourages stakeholders to consider what behaving with integrity in a professional and business context should mean.
 As stated in our response to this discussion paper, we are very supportive of this initiative.
 In April 2011 FEE issued a document summarising the feedback received.
 This provides interesting perspectives on what integrity means, and on its application, in Europe.